yrodriguezmd/DFGVancouver_Brightside2021/README.md

 #### Datathon with Data For Good Vancouver, in cooperation with Brightside

-Helped in the initial analysis of Brightside housing data.
-Focused on crime rates per Vancouver neighbourhood.
-Merged crime rates data with housing amenities data per housing building.

-Plenty of room for further EDA and predictive analysis.
+Analysis of Brightside housing data.

 #### 1.  rodriguez_2021